 - Simmer the turkey neck and giblets in broth along with peppercorns, sage, onions and celery for about 20 minutes until the vegetables are soft and the liquid has reduced a little.

 - Strain the infused stock through a fine mesh strainer and into a large bowl or quart sized measuring cup.

-- Press on the solids to get every bit of moisture and flavor from them.
-Discard solids.
+- Press on the solids with the back of a wooden spoon to get every bit of moisture and flavor from them.
+Discard the solids.

-- In the same pan you simmered the stock, add the butter and melt it over medium high heat.
+- Add butter to a saucepan and melt it over medium high heat.

-- Slowly whisk in the strained stock a little at a time.
-Don’t add more stock until the previous addition is smooth and emulsified.
+- Whisk in the strained stock a little at a time.

-- Continue in this manner until you’ve added all the stock.
-Bring the make ahead gravy to a boil and cook for one minute, whisking constantly until it thickens to the consistency of the turkey neck gravy you want.
+- Once you’ve added all the turkey neck stock, bring the gravy to a boil and cook for one minute, whisking constantly until it thickens.

-- Remove from heat and stir in the apple cider vinegar, maple syrup, chopped sage, black pepper and browning liquid.
+- Remove from heat and stir in the sherry (or vermouth or Marsala wine), maple syrup, chopped sage, black pepper and browning liquid, if using.

 - Taste for seasonings and adjust as needed.

 - Transfer to a storage container and refrigerate.
 Reheat before serving.